Neuromarketing is a branch of marketing that integrates consumer phycological principles with marketing best practices.

 OK, maybe not so shocked.

-But the point is, you would still be getting the same marketing advice.
+The point is, you would still get the same marketing advice, even if I mixed up my colors.

 Nothing about who I am as a brand is changing.